uf0o/heappo/README.md

 ### To do:
 * ~~Add VirtualAlloc~~
 * Group functions by same usr-ptr (and possibly same return pointer/caller)
-* Log file in mona format (need to check the specs)
+* Log file in mona.py format

 ## Requirements
 * Python2.7 OR Python3.6 x64